albertito/chasquid/docs/relnotes.md

 noting backward-incompatible changes or known security issues.

+## 1.18.0 (2026-06-07)

+- Conform to the stricter OpenMetrics format in the monitoring exporter, which fixes Prometheus scraping errors.
+- Fix extra newlines in the authentication log entries.
+- Docker image improvements, including updating the Dovecot config to 2.4.

 ## 1.17.0 (2025-11-30)

 - Fix `Received` header format when including the IP address.